 In 2010, we established the Merus B.V.
-2010 Employee Option Plan, or the 2010 Option Plan, under which certain participants (key management personnel, including our management board members and key employees, supervisory board members, staff and consultants) may be granted the right to acquire (non-voting) depositary receipts, or Depositary Receipts, issued in respect of our common shares and/or cash settled instruments the value of which is linked to our common shares.
-Under these programs, holders of vested options are entitled to purchase Depositary Receipts for shares at the exercise price determined at the date of grant.
+2010 Employee Option Plan, or the 2010 Option Plan, under which certain participants (key management personnel, including our management board members and key employees, supervisory board members, staff and consultants) were granted the right to acquire (non-voting) depositary receipts, or Depositary Receipts, issued in respect of our common shares and/or cash settled instruments the value of which was linked to our common shares.
+Under these programs, holders of vested options were entitled to purchase Depositary Receipts for shares at the exercise price determined at the date of grant.

-Upon the exercise or award or vesting of a non-cash settled award under the 2010 Option Plan, common shares are issued to the Foundation.
-The purpose of the Foundation is to facilitate administration of share-based compensation awards and pool the voting interests of the underlying shares.
-The Foundation thereupon grants a Depositary Receipt for each issued common share to the person entitled to such common share under an award.
-The Depositary Receipt holder is entitled to any dividends or other distributions paid on the shares for which the Depositary Receipts are granted.
-The voting rights attached to the shares are exercised by the Foundation at its own discretion.
-The Depositary Receipt holders do not have meeting rights: they are not entitled to attend a general meeting of shareholders or to cast a vote.
+Upon the exercise or award or vesting of a non-cash settled award under the 2010 Option Plan, common shares were issued to the Foundation.
+The purpose of the Foundation was to facilitate administration of share-based compensation awards and pool the voting interests of the underlying shares.
+The Foundation thereupon granted a Depositary Receipt for each issued common share to the person entitled to such common share under an award.
+The Depositary Receipt holder was entitled to any dividends or other distributions paid on the shares for which the Depositary Receipts were granted.
+The voting rights attached to the shares were exercised by the Foundation at its own discretion.
+The Depositary Receipt holders did not have meeting rights: they were not entitled to attend a general meeting of shareholders or to cast a vote.